publicdocs/uscode/assets/md/titles/usc17/us/usc/t17/ch12/m__us_usc_t17_s1201.md

 >         “(1)  __Commercial mobile data service; commercial mobile radio service__  __.—__

->         The terms ‘commercial mobile data service’ and ‘commercial mobile radio service’ have the respective meanings given those terms in section 20.3 of title 47, Code of Federal Regulations, as in effect on the date of the enactment of this Act \[Aug.
-1, 2014\].
+>         The terms ‘commercial mobile data service’ and ‘commercial mobile radio service’ have the respective meanings given those terms in section 20.3 of title 47, Code of Federal Regulations, as in effect on the date of the enactment of this Act.

 >         “(2)  __Wireless telecommunications network__  __.—__